-Identifying best conduct first is one of the most successful ways of supporting and promoting positive behaviour in school.
-Below are a selection of phrases that should be used to do this:
+Identifying best conduct first is one of the most successful ways of supporting and promoting positive

 - Thank you to... for being ready to listen

 - I noticed that you walked quietly to the hall just as we practiced

 - I see you're remembering to...

 - I like how you ... demonstrating [one of our core values.]

 - I am impressed by your perseverance.